dart-lang/sdk/pkg/dds/tool/dap/README.md

 Arguments specific to `attachRequest` are:

-- `String vmServiceInfoFile` - the file to read the VM Service info from \*
+- `String? vmServiceInfoFile` - the file to read the VM Service info from \*
-- `String vmServiceUri` - the VM Service URI to attach to \*
+- `String? vmServiceUri` - the VM Service URI to attach to \*

 \* Exactly one of `vmServiceInfoFile` or `vmServiceUri` should be supplied.